-If you fall and break a bone, you may find that you won't be able to cope with living in your own home.
-It makes sense that you reduce your risk now, so complete the Falls Risk Assessment Tool which you can download here.
-It will guide you to getting the right help to stay independent.
-You can find more information and advice on our preventing a fall page
+If you fall and break a bone, you may find that you won’t be able to cope with living in your own home.
+It makes sense that you reduce your risk now, so read on for more help and support, and you can it will guide you to getting the right help to stay independent.
+You can find more information and advice on the Council’s preventing a fall page.

 Preventing a fall

 If you are not very active you are likely to have poorer balance and weaker muscles as you get older.